Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

 Python simulation of clothing model from a basic 2D pattern using and a dynamic avatar from an .obj file.
 Models tensile forces, gravity, collisions and sewing constraints.

 Currently in progress of adding:
-* Use Cuda acceleration to acheive real time simulation.
 * Display result in OpenGL rendering context

 ## Pictures for context